 5. If a PEC member does not agree with the data entered in a PEC summary protocol of polling results, he/she shall have the right to attach his/her dissenting opinion to the protocol in writing.

-6. If a PEC member expresses a dissenting opinion, it is still the PEC member's duty to sign a summary protocol of polling results.
+6. If a PEC member expresses a dissenting opinion, he/she is obliged to sign a summary protocol of the polling results in the relevant section designated for the commission member's signature.